Pinterest Pixel

 Get out of Slide Master in PowerPoint

-It’s a simple but crucial step to ensure that the work poured into creating the perfect slide master isn’t lost.
+It’s a simple but important step to make sure that the created slide master isn’t lost.

 Deleting Unwanted Slide Masters and Layouts